-The department reports that they currently do not match data files with insurance companies pursuant to s.
+The department did not immediately begin matching data files with insurance companies pursuant to s.
 409.25659, F.S., which went into effect on October 1, 2004.
-According to DOR, they immediately began taking steps to implement the statute by making contact with most of the top 25 insurers in the state.
-During this time, insurers were responding to claims resulting from damage caused during the 2004 hurricane season.
-Therefore, DOR decided to postpone working on the insurance claim data exchange initiative.
-The department did not re-initiate contact with the insurers and attempt to resume implementation activities due to its resources being otherwise dedicated to the statewide implementation of Phase I of the Child Support Enforcement Automated Management System (CAMS).25
+According to DOR, in 2004, immediate steps were taken to implement the statute by making contact with most of the top 25 insurers in the state.
+During this time, insurers were responding to claims resulting from damage caused during the 2004 hurricane season, and consequently, DOR decided to postpone working on the insurance claim data exchange initiative.
+The department neither re-initiated contact with the insurers nor attempted to resume implementation activities due to resources being otherwise dedicated to the statewide implementation of Phase I of the Child Support Enforcement Automated Management System (CAMS).24

-In February 2006, the Deficit Reduction Act of 2005 was enacted by Congress.
-The Act amended federal law to authorize the Federal Department of Health and Human Services (HHS) to compare information concerning individuals owing past-due child support with information maintained by insurers concerning insurance claims, settlements, awards, and payments.
-The Act further allows HHS to furnish information resulting from the data matches to state agencies responsible for child support enforcement.26
+In February 2006, Congress passed the Deficit Reduction Act of 2005 which authorized the Federal Department of Health and Human Services (HHS) to compare information concerning individuals owing past-due child support with information maintained by insurers concerning insurance claims, settlements, awards, and payments.
+The Act further allows HHS to furnish information resulting from the data matches to state agencies responsible for child support enforcement.25 A federal workgroup was established in order to implement this provision.

-22 Chapter 2004-339, L.O.F.
+21 Chapter 2004-339, L.O.F.

-25 Letter from Bob McKee, Deputy Executive Director, Department of Revenue, to PK Jameson, Staff Director, Senate Committee on Children, Families, and Elder Affairs (Sept.
-5, 2008)(on file with committee staff).
+24 Letter from the Department of Revenue to the Senate Committee on Children, Families, and Elder Affairs (September 5, 2008) (on file with the committee).
+25 Id.